gen2brain/raylib-go/examples/others/android/example/README.md

     cd android
     ant clean debug

+Or with gradle:

+    ./gradlew assembleDebug

-If everything is successfully built apk can be found in bin/ directory.
+If everything is successfully built apk can be found in bin/ directory or in the android/build/outputs in case `gradle` is used.